-Teachers create an interactive presentation (with images or slides), which students can view and respond to (recording or writing) when prompted.
-Excellent for highly visual lessons and for having students respond to one another. lready exist (to create engagement & check understanding) Can embed questions and feedback in videos (any YouTube video or a screencast lesson that you create).
+VoiceThread "Conversations in the Cloud" Teachers create an interactive presentation (with images or slides), which students can view and respond to (recording or writing) when prompted.
+Excellent for highly visual lessons and for having students respond to one another.
+Tools to work with videos that a Iready exist (to create engagement & check understanding) EdPuzzle Can embed questions and feedback in videos (any YouTube video or a screencast lesson that you create).
 Helps with engagement, accountability, and immediate feedback.
 Include a few fun and silly questions.
-Include a space for students to voice their own questions. ols to help with live presenting Collaborative whiteboard - students can work synchronously or asynchronously Collaborative whiteboard - students can work synchronously or asynchronously.
-Comes with templates to help structure thinking, built in timers, the power to summon students to certain areas of the board, voting tools.
-Interactive whiteboard and screencast recorder for iPad Allows you to draw on your computer screen on top of any window or app.
-Epicpen is for Windows, other two are for mac Starts at \$60, enables you to draw and write with a stylus on a computer like you can on a tablet.
-Use with an app like ScreenBrush, epicpen or DemoPro to draw as you present Non-collaborative whiteboard, lessons can be saved in "notebooks" for easy organization s we deliver content Teachers can design interactive Google Slides for students to show understanding (multiple choice questions, short written responses, identification) with anonymous results.
+Include a space for students to voice their own questions. Тос Tools to help with live presenting Explaineverything Collaborative whiteboard - students can work synchronously or asynchronously mural.co Collaborative whiteboard - students can work synchronously or asynchronously.
+Comes with templates to help structure thinking, built in timers, the power to summon students to certain areas of the board, voting tools. doceri Interactive whiteboard and screencast recorder for iPad ScreenBrush, epicpen or DemoPro Allows you to draw on your computer screen on top of any window or app.
+Epicpen is for Windows, other two are for mac Wacom graphics tablet Starts at \$60, enables you to draw and write with a stylus on a computer like you can on a tablet.
+Use with an app like ScreenBrush, epicpen or DemoPro to draw as you present OneNote Non-collaborative whiteboard, lessons can be saved in "notebooks" for easy organization Quickly checking for understanding a s we deliver content Pear Deck Teachers can design interactive Google Slides for students to show understanding (multiple choice questions, short written responses, identification) with anonymous results.
 Can be used synchronously as a whole class or student-paced.
-Now lets you add voiceovers to individual slides to create self-paced lessons Can be used in class (teacher-paced) or outside of class (individually-paced) to check for understanding; questions can be posed in a variety of formats, and teacher can include feedback (correct answer and explanation) Create many types of quick response questions and polls to check what your students are thinking.
+Now lets you add voiceovers to individual slides to create self-paced lessons Socrative Can be used in class (teacher-paced) or outside of class (individually-paced) to check for understanding; questions can be posed in a variety of formats, and teacher can include feedback (correct answer and explanation) Poll Everywhere or Mentimeter Create many types of quick response questions and polls to check what your students are thinking.
 They also allow text responses, and you can include images.
-Collaborative pinboard that accepts all forms of media (text, images, video, audio) and invites discussion
+Padlet Collaborative pinboard that accepts all forms of media (text, images, video, audio) and invites discussion